 In this Article

-This Excel Tutorial demonstrates how to use the Excel WEEKNUM Function in Excel to get the week number in a year (1-52), with formula examples.
+This tutorial demonstrates how to use the Excel WEEKNUM Function in Excel to get the week number in a year (1-52).

 The WEEKNUM Function Returns the week number in a year (1-52).

 To use the WEEKNUM Excel Worksheet Function, Select cell and Type: